 Mental Health Tips of the Month

+If you would like to learn more about alcohol use/abuse or stress management, please call CAPS to schedule an initial consultation appointment to discuss your concerns with a therapist on staff.
 If you are experiencing a crisis situation and need to speak with someone immediately, please contact CAPS during business hours, and we will be happy to assist you.
-After business hour or when CAPS is closed for the winter break, you may contact: (1) MHMRA at (713) 970-7000, (2) Crisis Intervention of Houston at (713) HOTLINE (468-5463), or (3) the University of Houston Department of Public Safety at (713) 743-3333 and ask to speak to the clinician on-call.
+After business hours or when CAPS is closed for the winter break, you may contact: (1) MHMRA at (713) 970-7000, (2) Crisis Intervention of Houston at (713) HOTLINE (468-5463), or (3) the University of Houston Department of Public Safety at (713) 743-3333 and ask to speak to the clinician on-call.

 Hingson RW, Zha W, Weitzman ER.
 Magnitude of and trends in alcohol-related mortality and morbidity among U.S. college students ages 18-24, 1998-2005.
 Journal of Studies on Alcohol and Drugs, July: 12-20, 2009.

 Wechsler H, Lee JE, Kuo M, Seibring M, Nelson TF, Lee HP.
 Trends in college binge drinking during a period of increased prevention efforts: Findings from four Harvard School of Public Health study surveys, 1993-2001.
 Journal of American College Health 50(5):203-217, 2002.